 The committee will elect a chair for a two-year term in the spring semester of alternate academic years.
-The chair must be a tenured professor.
+The chair must hold the rank of clinical professor.
 In the second year of the two-year term the faculty must hold a reaffirming vote and report the results of the vote to the Provost.